callchain/calld/src/call/app/ledger/README.md

 ## Overview ##

-The Ripple server permits clients to subscribe to a continuous stream of fully-validated ledgers.
+The Call server permits clients to subscribe to a continuous stream of fully-validated ledgers.
 The publication code maintains this stream.

 The server attempts to maintain this continuous stream unless it falls